Housing Accessibility

 Background

-Universal design is the principle that people of all ages and ability levels can use buildings, products, and the built environment without adaptation (see also Innovation for All for discussion of universal design in products, services, and emerging technologies).
+Policymakers and the private sector can take steps to change this by promoting construction and renovation using universal design.
+This is the principle that people of all ages and ability levels can use buildings, products, and the built environment without adaptation (see also Inclusion Innovation).
 Examples of universal design in housing include wide doorways, adequate maneuvering space in kitchens and bathrooms, switches and handles that are easy to reach and operate, and slide-out shelves.
 These and other relatively simple features enable people to remain in their homes even as their needs change over time.

 Visitability features are a subset of universal design that addresses access to the main part of the house to ensure that visitors with mobility limitations are able to go to the homes of friends and relatives.
-Being able to do this supports important, life-enriching interactions.
+Being able to do this supports meaningful, life-enriching interactions.
 Visitability features include wide doorways, a zero-step entrance, and no-stair access to a toilet facility with adequate space for maneuverability.

 Incorporating these features into new home design makes sense when considering the costs and benefits to current and future homebuyers and residents.
 These structural elements come at a relatively low cost when included during construction.
 They can, however, be costly to add or change after a home is finished.
 Some local jurisdictions have begun promoting these features in new construction through code requirements or incentives to consumers and builders.